Map-A-Droid/MAD-docs/scanning-modes/modes.md

 ## iv_mitm

-This mode is relying on already scanned and active pokemon in your DB (by `mon_mitm` for example) and will jump directly to them to do a IV check. `iv_mitm` will build up a "fist in first out" queue.
+This mode is relying on already scanned and active Pokémon in your DB (by `mon_mitm` for example) and will jump directly to them to do a IV check. `iv_mitm` will build up a "fist in first out" queue.

 ## pokestops